ulyssesrr/docker-rocm-xtra/README.md

 # Intro

-This repo hosts the docker images for PyTorch releases with ROCm backend support.
+This repo hosts the docker images with ROCm backend support for the gfx803 architecture.

-The docker images been hosted in this registry are meant to run on gfx803 cards, however only the *Radeon RX 580 8GB* is currently tested.

 # Usage